valeriangalliat/blog/public/2014/10/debian-recursive-purge.md

 ======================
 October 7, 2014

-When running an `aptitude purge <package>`, unline with `remove`, the package's configuration files will also be purged.
+When running an `aptitude purge <package>`, unlike with `remove`, the package's configuration files will also be purged.

-Hower, while in both cases the unneeded dependencies are removed, they're not recursively purged when using `purge`.
-This results in all `<package>` dependencies configuration files remaining on the system (and there can be a lot if you [install recommandations and suggestions][clean], which is the default).
+However, while in both cases the unneeded dependencies are removed, they're not recursively purged when using `purge`.
+This results in all `<package>` dependencies configuration files remaining on the system (and there can be a lot if you [install recommendations and suggestions][clean], which is the default).

 [clean]: ../../2014/09/keeping-debian-clean-and-minimal.html